AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 Oxidative stress is a reactive oxygen species-dependent cell death pathway regulated by *AIFM2*, *PGAM5*, and *KEAP1*, genes frequently altered in cancer.
 Although these alterations are well documented at the genomic level, their effects on the tumour immune microenvironment remain largely unexplored.

 In this project, I analysed approximately 2,055 patients across four TCGA cancer cohorts to investigate whether alterations in the oxeiptosis pathway are associated with changes in tumour immune composition, immune activity, and immunotherapy response.
 I am also exploring whether recurrent *KEAP1* hotspot mutations generate neoantigens that could serve as targets for therapeutic cancer vaccines.
-Preliminary findings suggest altered macrophage and regulatory T cell infiltration patterns in affected lung adenocarcinomas, as well as broader immune subtype shifts in both lung and breast cancers.
+Preliminary findings suggest that lung adenocarcinoma harboring oxeiptosis gene mutations exhibit distinct leukocyte infiltration patterns and a lower predicted immunotherapy response compared to wild-type tumors.

+---

+**Preliminary findings suggest that LUAD harboring oxeiptosis gene mutations exhibit distinct leukocyte infiltration patterns and a lower predicted immunotherapy response compared to wild-type tumors.**

 <details>
 <summary><strong>Approach & Tools</strong></summary>